 - After the end of his role, NO is detoxified by hemoglobin, which oxidizes it to nitrate.
 The nitric anion is no longer a radical and our body is relatively capable of counseling him.

 Left to yourself, NO in the presence of oxygen naturally oxidizes to NO 2 .
 In solution, this oxidation is up to 200 times faster and the oxidation product is nitrite.
 However, this oxidation reaction is strongly cooperative with regard to NO concentration and is almost completely no longer at low concentrations of NO (which is interesting).
-At physiological concentrations (<10μM), there is almost no activity.
-I do not claim any depth of knowledge in this respect, but if I understand correctly, NO, though reactive, can not easily react with ordinary biomolecules because of the splinter of its odd electron, and rather, it chooses special places like the atoms of metals in the enzyme reaction centers .
+At physiological concentrations (<10μM), there is almost no exercise.
+I do not claim any depth of knowledge in this respect, but if I understand it correctly, NO, though reactive, can not easily react with ordinary biomolecules because of the splinter of its odd electron, and rather, it chooses special places like the atoms of metals in enzyme reaction centers .
 In practice, NO most often ends with oxidation on the iron atom in the heme, which is quantitatively represented in hemoglobin.
 Hemoglobin is degraded to methemoglobin, but with hemoglobin reductase it soon recovers. ( Hampl2008odn )

 Effects of NO - binding to guanylate cyclase

 Guanylate cyclase holds the role of a nitric oxide sensor in the target tissue.
 NO binds to its heme and thus activates the production of cyclic guanine monophosphate, cGMP. cGMP then initiates a variety of processes in the cell.
 For example, in smooth vascular muscles, cGMP leads to relaxation and heightened blood vessel size.